kyma-project/community/concepts/observability-strategy/opentelemetry-operator/README.md

 ### Simplification of own abstraction logic

-The OpenTelemetry Operator is a well maintained project having an active community behind.
-The operator maps an otel-collector configuration in an actual deployment and manages the lifecycle of it.
-With that, the telemetry-operator does not need to manage concrete deployments/daemonsets and alike anymore but could rely on the intermediate abstraction and with that could get a simplified implementation.
+The OpenTelemetry Operator is a well maintained project with an active community.
+The operator maps an `otel-collector` configuration in an actual deployment and manages its lifecycle.
+With that, Kyma's Telemetry operator no longer needs to manage concrete deployments or DaemonSets and alike, but could rely on the intermediate abstraction, and with that could get a simplified implementation.
 New features in the underlying operator can be leveraged immediately in the layer above.

 However, the current functionality of the OpenTelemetry Operator in regards to deployments is very limited.
-It mainly maps the collector definition 1:1 to the underlying k8s resource.
-Actual logic which will simplify more complex scenarios are not covered, also simple scenarios like adding a batch processor in combination with a memory-ballast extension with settings fitting to the actual resource settings are not covered.
+It mainly maps the collector definition 1:1 to the underlying Kubernetes resource.
+Actual logic, which will simplify more complex scenarios, is not covered.
+Also simple scenarios are not covered, like adding a batch processor in combination with a memory-ballast extension with settings fitting to the actual resource settings.
 So there is simplification in pure resource handling mainly.

 ### Guarantees for custom instances

-As the OTEL operator will be a feature for users of the cluster, also the lifecycle of users collectors will be managed in regards to image updates (otherwise there is not much meaning in having the feature).
-Here, the question on the supported image arises.
-Is it just a plain base image with basic receivers/exporters or the full contrib image?
-If it ships the full contrib image, there cannot be given any guarantees an updates, it will be best effort only relying on the upstream project fully, it might break your collector.
-Also providing a hardened image from security perspective will be very challenging as there will be many 3party-dependencies included having no knowledge about actual usage.
+Because the OpenTelemetry Operator will be a feature for users of the cluster, also the lifecycle of the users' collectors will be managed in regards to image updates (otherwise, the feature is pretty meaningless).
+Here, the question on the supported image arises:
+Is it just a plain base image with basic receivers/exporters, or the full contrib image?
+- If it ships the full contrib image, there cannot be given any guarantees on updates; it will be best-effort only, relying on the upstream project fully.
+It might break your collector.
+Also, providing a hardened image from security perspective will be very challenging as there will be many third-party dependencies included having no knowledge about actual usage.
 With a stripped-down image version basic tests could be performed to assure that standard scenarios are working and also a security triaging is realistic.
 However, there will be still not the full guarantee of that an update of your collector instance will be working reliably.
 Providing the base image only brings no value as you rarely can use it without any additional processors, so users would always need to opt out (which is possible without problems).
 But again, the value of the whole feature is under question.